 - Accept hand me downs from friends or family or buy things from people who have finished having kids on Ebay, Gumtree and local Facebook groups as well as garage sales.

-- Purchase gently used clothes, toys and goods at the Baby and Kids Market.
+- Purchase gently used clothes, toys and goods at the My Kids Market.
 It’s held three or four times a year in Newcastle and is a great place to stock up on items.
 (You can also rent a stall and sell unwanted baby and kids items as well).